chromatone/chromatone.center/practice/midi/router/index.md

 ---
 title: Router
-subtitle: Forward all MIDI messages from one device to another
+description: Forward all MIDI messages from one device to another

 cover: midi-router.png
 date: 2022-06-08